 - Plug-in twinkle lights (there are many solar-powered twinkle light alternatives)

-If you require housing accommodations due to a documented disability (medical, psychological, physical, etc.), please review our Accommodations and Support webpage and complete the Disability Accommodation Request form by June 1, 2021.
+If you require housing accommodations due to a documented disability (medical, psychological, physical, etc.), please review our Accommodations and Support webpage and complete the Housing Accommodation Application form.

 - Automobiles: You may bring a vehicle to campus; parking permits are $140 annually ($70 for each term).
-You can register your vehicle at Check-in at Orientation.
-Remember to bring a valid operator’s license, proof of registration, and proof of insurance (the State of Vermont also requires these to be carried in all vehicles).
-All vehicles must be registered with Campus Safety by the end of the first week of term.
+All vehicles must be registered with Campus Safety by the end of the first week of term, which requires a valid operator’s license, proof of registration, and proof of insurance (the State of Vermont also requires these to be carried in all vehicles).

-Campus Safety officers are on duty seven days a week, 24 hours a day to provide protection and assistance to all members of the College community.
-In addition, Campus Safety enforces non-academic rules and regulations established by the College, oversees vehicle registration, and works to promote a cooperative and safe environment for students, faculty, and staff living on campus.
+Campus Safety officers are on duty seven days a week, 24 hours a day to partner with you to create a safe living and learning environment for everyone.
+In addition, Campus Safety oversees vehicle registration, and Campus Safety Officers are available to provide escorts if you're uncomfortable walking in the dark.
 Campus Safety personnel regularly make rounds of all College buildings and patrol the campus.
-For more information regarding safety on campus, contact Campus Safety, 802-447-4250.
+For more information regarding safety on campus, contact Campus Safety at 802-447-4250